 After all, everyone at the company – including them – knows they were hired to fill a short term need, and they will be gone just as soon as business slows back down.

-Make it a point to introduce your temp staff to your current employees.
+Make it a point to introduce your staffing staff to your current employees.
 You may even choose to order a celebratory lunch or take your staff out to a happy hour to make sure that your new worker feels involved, appreciated, and has a chance to socialize with everyone.

 It’s also a good idea to create a simple onboarding process for your temporary workers.